eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 This is where I had to start thinking about **API rate limits**, and understanding that each time I hit the rate limit, I have to confirm my phone number and wait (~30 minutes) before retrying.
-I was logged in to my only Instagram account so I risked getting it suspended.
+I was logged-in to my only Instagram account so I risked getting it suspended.
 I hit rate limits about 5 times and I don't know at what point Instagram suspends or if they do.

 From my testing in November 2020,